pgRouting/workshop/docs/basic/sql_function.rst

 .. contents:: Chapter Contents

-pgRouting functions provide `low level` interface.

-When developing for a `higher level` application, the requirements need to be represented in the SQL queries.
+While pgRouting functions provide a low-level interface, developing for a higher-level application requires these requirements to be represented directly in the SQL queries.
-As these SQL queries get more complex, it is desirable to store them in postgreSQL stored procedures or functions.
+As these SQL queries get more complex, it is desirable to store them in PostgreSQL stored procedures or functions.
 Stored procedures or functions are an effective way to wrap application logic, in this case, related to routing logic and requirements.

 The function requirements
 ===============================================================================